 While there are numerous others, I've found these to be the best energy-boosting foods.
 Try them out!

 1. Beets and Beet Juice

-To get the health benefits of chocolate avoid the candy bar and super sweet chocolates in favor of dark chocolates.
-Studies have found the flavonoids with antioxidant agents in cocoa support blood flow and brain function.
+To get the health benefits of chocolate, avoid candy bars and super sweet chocolates in favor of dark chocolate.
+The flavonoids in cocoa support blood flow and brain function.
 This helps with mood support and balanced energy levels.

 - Tuomilehto J. [Coffee and health].
 Duodecim.
 2013;129(13):1398-405.

 - Hermansen K, et al. [Coffee can protect against disease].
 Ugeskr Laeger.
 2012 Sep 24;174(39):2293-2297.

 - Sokolov AN, Pet al. Chocolate and the brain: Neurobiological impact of cocoa flavanols on cognition and behavior.
 Neurosci Biobehav Rev. 2013 Dec; 37(10 Pt 2):2445-2453